Soft pumpkin spice cookies topped with a swirl of sweet and tangy cheesecake frosting and a dusting of cinnamon. Is there a better way to start fall?!

 - Cover the bowl with cling wrap and chill in the fridge for at least 1 hour

-- Remove from the fridge and shape into 9 balls, flattening slightly
+- Remove from the fridge and use your hands or a cookie scoop to shape the cookie dough into 9 balls, flattening slightly

-- Place on a baking tray lined with baking paper, leaving enough space between each ball for the cookie to spread
+- Place on the prepared baking sheet leaving enough space between each ball for the cookie to spread

 - Bake for 12-13 minutes until golden brown